 - 2MSC20 Specialist Mathematics

-Successful completion is defined as gaining an Overall Grade of C- or better.
-Because subject-based adjustments are designed to encourage enrolments in these subjects rather than reward outcomes, no further adjustments will be granted for higher achievement.
+We define successful completion as gaining a minimum grade of C- or better.
+Subject-based adjustments are designed to encourage enrolments in these subjects rather than reward outcomes.
+You won’t receive extra points for higher achievement.

-Applicants undertaking the International Baccalaureate or Australian senior secondary certificates, are also eligible for subject-based adjustments.
-Students can contact SATAC for advice on the equivalence of IB and interstate subjects to SACE/NTCET subjects.
+Applicants studying the International Baccalaureate diploma in Australia, or other Australian senior secondary certificates, are also eligible for subject-based adjustments.